LGBTQ rights in Nepal: Politics

 There has been an increased level of participation in the political arena by openly LGBTI politicians such as Sunil Babu Pant, the first openly gay parliamentarian in Asia.
 Pant served in the Federal Parliament from 2008 to 2012.

-The Communist Party of Nepal-Maoist made several homophobic statements during the Civil War.
+The Communist Party of Nepal-Maoist made several homophobic statements during the Nepalese Civil War.
 Until 2007, party members had described homosexuality as "a production of capitalism" that "doesn't exist under socialism", and LGBT people as "social pollutants."
 However, since 2008, with the end of the insurgency and the beginning of a multi-party democracy, the Maoist Party has supported LGBT rights.

-On 30 October 2024, Aamul Paribartan Nagarik Party held a protest rally in Maitighar opposing homosexuality and LGBTQ rights.
-Sarita KC, executive director of Mitini Nepal, stated that “in Nepal and South Asia, anti-LGBTQ sentiments are gaining momentum”.
+On 30 October 2024, Aamul Paribartan Nagarik Party held a protest rally at the Maitighar Mandala opposing homosexuality and LGBTQ rights.
+Sarita KC, executive director of Mitini Nepal, stated that "in Nepal and South Asia, anti-LGBTQ sentiments are gaining momentum".

 Health

 The HIV/AIDS epidemic affects LGBTI Nepalis across the board.
 2009 estimates showed that about 3.8% of men who have sex with men (MSM) in Nepal were HIV-positive; an increase from 3.3% in 2007.
 In 2007, MSM in Nepal were 9.2 times more likely to acquire HIV infection than heterosexuals, notably lower than neighboring China (45 times more likely) or India (17.6 times more likely).

 Lesbian couples are also denied access to vitro fertilization (IVF).
 Across the country, there is a severe lack of access to comprehensive health care as well as a lack of research on the mental, physical, and reproductive needs of LGBT Nepalis.

 COVID-19 is thought to have had an impact on the mental health of LGBT; "27.1 per cent said they suffered excessive stress, while 21.6 per cent said they became short-tempered and 13.4 said they suffered from depression".

-Hormone replacement therapy and sex reassignment surgery is not widely available in Nepal, though some doctors may perform such procedures.
-However, they are reported to be "costly".
-Hormone replacement drugs cost 4,500 rupees for a six-month period.
-Many Nepali transgender people go to Thailand or India to undergo reassignment surgery.

-With no clear legal framework for gender reassignment procedures, transgender people are forced to travel to India for expensive and unhygienic surgeries, facing physical, psychological, and legal challenges.